 And so, in this article you will learn how to treat bad breath in adults.

-But before we discuss treating bad breath in adults, let's first discuss what exactly causes it.
+But before I discuss treating bad breath in adults, let’s first discuss what exactly causes it.

 Causes of Bad Breath in Adults